10 Nutrients to Improve Thyroid Function

 The trace mineral iron is most significantly found to prevent the formation of inactive T3 stores called rT3 (reverse T3) (11).
 Given the highly active properties of T3 and its short duration cycle, iron is critical to supporting thyroid function.

 Nutritional iron deficiency adversely impacts thyroid hormone metabolism by lowering levels of T4 and T3, and suppresses the enzyme that converts T4 to T3.
-Iron deficiency related hypothyroidism has been also shown in study to increase the flight or fight response of the sympathetic nervous system resulting in higher levels of stress hormones.
+Iron deficiency-related hypothyroidism has been also shown in studies to increase the flight or fight response of the sympathetic nervous system resulting in higher levels of stress hormones.
 (11)

 Help restore available iron concentrations for thyroid support by first reducing irritants that are destroying your gut health.
-Add in plenty of iron rich foods to your diet like leafy greens, nuts, grass-fed beef and organ meat, quinoa and lentils.
+Add plenty of iron-rich foods to your diet like leafy greens, nuts, grass-fed beef and organ meat, quinoa, and lentils.

 thyroid function